-Over-discharging your LiPo battery can lead to permanent battery damage, therefore it’s important to monitor your battery voltage while flying your quadcopter and know when to land.
+Over-discharging your LiPo battery can lead to permanent battery degradation or even damage, therefore it’s important to monitor your battery voltage while flying quadcopter and know when to land.
 In this article we will explain how you can monitor your battery usage in a drone.

 Make sure to check out this article to find out more about how to look after your LiPo batteries.

-The most common way of determining when to land is by checking your battery voltage.
-There are many ways of measuring battery voltage in a quadcopter.
+The most common way of determining when to land is by checking battery voltage on the fly.

 - 2S – 7V